KhAB-250

 The bomb uses a burst charge to detonate on impact with the ground.
 It contains a payload of 108 lb of sarin.

-The KhAB-250 was displayed at Shikani Test and Proving Grounds in 1986 as a component of the then-current Soviet chemical arsenal.
+The KhAB-250 was displayed at the Shikani Test and Proving Grounds in 1986 as a component of the then-current Soviet chemical arsenal.
 Contemporary analysts noted that it appeared relatively unsophisticated compared to Soviet conventional munitions of the same time frame.

 The bomb was removed from service as a result of the Chemical Weapons Convention in the early 1990s.